 Evaluations in WIPO shall be carried out in accordance with the standards developed and adopted by the United Nations Evaluation Group (UNEG).

-An investigation is a formal fact-finding inquiry to examine allegations of or information concerning misconduct and other wrongdoing in order to determine whether they have occurred and if so, the person or persons responsible.
+An investigation is a formal fact-finding inquiry to examine allegations of or information concerning misconduct or other wrongdoing involving WIPO personnel in order to determine whether they have occurred and if so, the person or persons responsible.
+Investigations may also examine alleged wrongdoing by other persons, parties or entities, deemed to be detrimental to WIPO.

 Investigations in WIPO shall be carried out in accordance with the Uniform Principles and Guidelines for Investigations adopted by the Conference of International Investigators and with WIPO´s regulations and rules.